ecolell/pfamserver/README.md

     $ make test

-If you want to help us or report an issue join to us through the [GitLab issue tracker](https://github.com/ecolell/pfamserver/issues).
+If you want to help us or report an issue join to us through the [Github issue tracker](https://github.com/ecolell/pfamserver/issues).

 Running